knela96/SpaceWars-MultiplayerGame/README.md

 ### Èric:
 	- Client/Server Events (Completely Achieved)
 		Allows client and Server send Events that will allow to perform different actions on the application.
 (NO bugs found)
-	- World State Replication (Achieved with some BUGS present) Replicates all the gameobjects and actions in the Server into each each client, to visualize exactly the same.
+	- World State Replication (Completely Achieved) Replicates all the gameobjects and actions in the Server into each each client, to visualize exactly the same.
 	- Client side prediction + Server Reconciliation (Completely Achieved)